-Community Day School (CDS) - A school site that serves students who have been expelled, referred by SARB, or denied attendance at a regular school site.
+Community Day School (CDS) - A school site that serve students who have been expelled, referred by SARB, or denied attendance at a regular school site.
 By law, these schools must be located on sites separated from regular District campuses.

-Compensatory Education - Comprised of ESSA (Every Student Succeeds Act) Titles I, II, and III; provides supplemental funding for schools who qualify for funding under program guidelines.
-These include students receiving free or reduced-price meals and English learners.
+Compensatory Education - Comprised of Every Student Succeeds Act Titles I (Socioeconomically Disadvantaged Students), II (High Quality Teachers), and III (English Learners).
+Provides supplemental funding for schools qualifying for resources under program guidelines.